algorithmixx/berry-frame/README.md

 Try the _Hello berry_ : http://followthescore.org:9001

-The web UI contains a link the HWD file so that you see what was needed to build this _berry_.
+The web UI contains a link to the HWD file so that you see what was needed to build this _berry_.

 ### The _Dimmer berry_